 Our specialists record, analyse, describe and interpret historic buildings, whether currently in use or ruined.
-We can provide advice on how to incorporate assets in development projects, advice on conservation in future work on the building, and reports for planning submissions.
+We can also provide advice on how to incorporate assets in development projects, advice on conservation in future work on the building, and reports for planning submissions.
 Using our data as a basis for 3D modelling we can aid project visualisation and community engagement.
-We can also assist you with acquiring listed building consent and negotiate with conservation officers to achieve pragmatic solutions to any issues.
+We can assist in obtaining listed building consent and negotiating with conservation officers to achieve pragmatic solutions to any issues.
 Our specialists have a wide range of capability in specialized metric survey, ranging from detailed hand drawing to total station and GPS survey and laser scanning.

 Historic Buildings Case Study